system76/tech-docs/src/models/thelio-r3-n1/repairs.md

     - Removing the CPU duct and GPU is optional but recommended to provide more working space and avoid damage.
 2. Unscrew and remove the M.2 heatsink.
     - It may take some pressure to remove the heatsink and thermal tape from the M.2 drive.
 After unscrewing the heatsink, pull slowly to avoid breaking the thermal tape.
+    - The heatsink fan is connected to the motherboard.
+This connector does not need to be unplugged to access the M.2 slot.

 ![M.2 heatsink screws](./img/m2-heatsink-screws.webp)